cygilbert/dash_mobile_games/README.md

 ## About the app

-This Dash app displays an overview about market mobile games (android and iOS).
+This little Dash app displays an overview about market mobile games (android and iOS).
 There are filters at the top of the app to update the graphs below.
 You can also filter date with the histograme.
 By selecting or hovering over data in scatter plot will update the data table.

 Live demo [there](https://dash-mobile-games.herokuapp.com/).